 Professional Indemnity and Automated Drafting

-The report you issue carries your professional signature regardless of how the draft was produced.
-This carries implications for your professional indemnity insurance.
+The issued report carries the surveyor's professional signature regardless of how the draft was produced.
+This carries implications for professional indemnity insurance.

-Check your PI insurer's position on automated drafting tools before adopting a digital platform.
-Most policies require that you remain the author of record and that any automated assistance is reviewed and approved by you.
-Your review process should be documentable — if a claim is ever made, you will need to demonstrate that you exercised independent professional judgement over every finding in the report.
+Check the PI insurer's position on automated drafting tools before adopting a digital platform.
+Most policies require the surveyor to remain the author of record, with any automated assistance reviewed and approved by them.
+The review process should be documentable: if a claim is ever made, the surveyor must be able to demonstrate independent professional judgement over every finding in the report.
 This is why the review phase is critical and should never be rushed.

-Be prepared to explain your process to your PI insurer: checklist completed in the field with real-time classification decisions, draft generated from structured data, full review and editing by you before issue.
+Be prepared to explain that process to a PI insurer: checklist completed in the field with real-time classification decisions, draft generated from structured data, full review and editing by the surveyor before issue.
 That narrative is professionally sound and insurers generally understand it.
-The key is that classification remains your professional decision, made with full knowledge of the field conditions and your assessment of risk.
+The key is that classification remains the surveyor's professional decision, made with full knowledge of the field conditions and their assessment of risk.

 Digital tools can support this requirement through built-in integrity features.
-Marine Inspect, for example, allows you to edit every section of the generated draft — you review the content, adjust language, and confirm findings before approval.
-When you formally approve a report, the system captures a cryptographic snapshot (SHA-256 hash) of the survey data and all photograph metadata at that moment, creating an immutable record that the report was issued from that specific survey state.
-This approval timestamp and digital seal are documented in the report appendices, providing an auditable trail that you reviewed and approved the content before issue.
-GPS coordinates and timestamps for each photograph are also recorded and included in the sealed record, adding location context to your findings.
+Marine Inspect, for example, allows every section of the generated draft to be edited: the surveyor reviews the content, adjusts language, and confirms findings before approval.
+On formal approval of a report, the system captures a cryptographic snapshot (SHA-256 hash) of the survey data and all photograph metadata at that moment, creating an immutable record that the report was issued from that specific survey state.
+This approval timestamp and digital seal are documented in the report appendices, providing an auditable trail that the content was reviewed and approved before issue.
+GPS coordinates and timestamps for each photograph are also recorded and included in the sealed record, adding location context to the findings.

-These integrity features don't replace your professional judgement — they document it.
-The classification decisions, risk assessments, and narrative descriptions remain yours.
-The digital seal simply provides objective evidence that the report you approved is the report that was delivered, which can be valuable if questions arise years later about what was documented at the time of survey.
+These integrity features do not replace professional judgement; they document it.
+The classification decisions, risk assessments, and narrative descriptions remain the surveyor's.
+The digital seal simply provides objective evidence that the report approved is the report that was delivered, which can be valuable if questions arise years later about what was documented at the time of survey.

 Notes